eyobodega/Simulate-MMU/README.md

 ## Page Replacement (version 2)
 Thus far, this project has assumed that physical memory is the same size as the virtual address space.
-Lets' call this version of your code and **version 1**.
+Let us call this version of your code as **version 1**.
 You may use `v1` as the `main()` function argument when your program is operating under **version 1** assumptions.

 In practice however, physical memory is typically much smaller than a virtual address space.
 This version of the project now assumes using a smaller physical address space with 128 page frames rather than 256.
 This change will require modifying